Cargo ship's owner and manager seek to limit legal liability for deadly bridge disaster in Baltimore

 Singapore-based Grace Ocean Private Ltd. owns the Dali, the vessel that lost power before it slammed into the bridge early last Tuesday.
 Synergy Marine Pte Ltd., also based in Singapore, is the ship's manager.

 Their joint filing seeks to cap the companies' liability at roughly $43.6 million.
-It estimates that the vessel itself is valued at up to $90 million and was carrying freight worth over $1.1 million in income for the companies.
+It estimates that the vessel itself is valued at up to $90 million and was owed over $1.1 million in income from freight.
 The estimate also deducts two major expenses: at least $28 million in repair costs and at least $19.5 million in salvage costs.

 The companies filed under a pre-Civil War provision of an 1851 maritime law that allows them to seek to limit their liability to the value of the vessel's remains after a casualty.
 It's a mechanism that has been employed as a defense in many of the most notable maritime disasters, said James Mercante, a New York City-based attorney with over 30 years of experience in maritime law.